frio/ttrss-heroku/README.md

     heroku ps:scale updater=1
     heroku open

-## Also!
-I've been using this on dokku too.
-Handy!

 ## TODO
 * Verify the updater runs properly
 * Rebase on TT-RSS' git repository

 ## License of TT-RSS
 This program is free software: you can redistribute it and/or modify